 How many hours of CPD are recommended per year?

-It is recommended that 20 hours of CPD per registration year are completed– 10 formal and 10 informal hours.
+It is recommended that 20 hours of CPD per registration year are completed– a minimum 10 formal hours.
 This is in line with the national CPD model.

 What is the definition of FORMAL CPD activity?